Bennydergoat/Steal-Calculator/README.md

 > [!CAUTION]
 > This is just a Experimental Project for the Grab Ores!
-Roblox Game, this is just a suggestion and its nothinh official.
+Roblox Game, it is just a suggestion and its not official used yet.

 > [!IMPORTANT]
 > Steal-Calculator is currently not under active development.